kinesiatricssxilm14/Repo2Run/README.md

 The validation script is put in /validation_dockerfile.py

-The prompt of Repo2Run is put in the directory /prompt
+The prompts are shown in the directory /prompt